Taylor Morphisms: Restrictions of Taylor Morphisms

 We will now answer a question of Le\'on S\'anchez negatively: it was asked whether differential largeness could be characterised by a form of Taylor morphism from $K$ to itself, perhaps after restricting to differentially finitely generated $K$-algebras.

 We know by \cite[Theorem 4.3(iv)]{SanchezTressl2020} that if $K$ is a differentially large field, then every differentially finitely generated $K$-algebra $A$ with a $K$-point $\phi: A \to K$ has a differential $K$-point as well.
-The following question asks whether such points can be found in a `uniform' or `functorial' way similarly to in the case of Taylor morphisms.
+Essentially, we ask whether such points can be found in a `uniform' or `functorial' way similarly to in the case of Taylor morphisms.
+Formally:

+\begin{defn} Let $K$ be a differential ring, and $L$ a differential $K$-algebra.
+A \textbf{finite $K$-Taylor morphism for $L$} is a map $\hat{T}$ which sends pairs $(A, \phi)$, where $A$ is a differentially finitely generated $K$-algebra, and $\phi: A \to K$ is a $K$-algebra homomorphism, to a differential $K$-algebra homomorphism $\hat{T}_\phi: A \to K$, satisfying (TM1) and (TM2) (with the appropriate restriction to differentially finitely generated $K$-algebras). \end{defn}

 \begin{ques_num} Let $K$ be a differential field.
-Is it true that $K$ is differentially large if and only if there exists a map $\hat{T}$ which sends pairs $(A, \phi)$, where $A$ is a differentially finitely generated $K$-algebra, and $\phi: A \to K$ is a $K$-algebra homomorphism, to a differential $K$-algebra homomorphism $\hat{T}_\phi: A \to K$ satisfying (TM1) and (TM2)? \end{ques_num}
+Is it true that $K$ is differentially large if and only if $K$ admits a finite $K$-Taylor morphism for $K$? \end{ques_num}

-\begin{defn} We call a map $\hat{T}$ of the form above (where the differential field $K$ may be replaced with an arbitrary differential ring) satisfying (TM1) and (TM2) a \textbf{finite $K$-Taylor morphism}. \end{defn}

 \begin{eg} Let $T$ be any $K$-Taylor morphism for a differential $K$-algebra $L$, and let $\hat{T}$ be its restriction to differentially finitely generated $K$-algebras.
 Then, $\hat{T}$ is a finite Taylor morphism. \end{eg}